stephenwchang/New_or_Used/README.md

 If you run into any problems, first try to run `yarn rebuild` if that doesn't work restart your machine and run it again.

+NOTE: If you need to close the Docker process in terminal at any time you can use either `ctrl + d` or `ctrl + c`

 ## Screen Generator